Access Control

 HIPAA

-HIPAA, which stands for Health Insurance Portability and Accountability Act, is a federal law enacted in 1996 to protect the privacy and security of individuals' health information.
-The law includes provisions that regulate the use and disclosure of protected health…
+HIPAA stands for the Health Insurance Portability and Accountability Act, a federal law enacted in 1996 to protect the privacy and security of individuals' health information.
+It sets national standards for how healthcare providers, health plans, and related entities must…

 HL7

-HL7, which stands for Health Level Seven, is a set of international standards for the exchange, integration, sharing, and retrieval of electronic health information.
-These standards are developed by the HL7 International organization, which is a not-for-profit, ANSI-accredited standards developing…
+HL7, short for Health Level Seven, is a set of international standards for the exchange, integration, sharing, and retrieval of electronic health information.
+Developed by the HL7 International organization – an ANSI-accredited, not-for-profit standards body – these specifications enable interoperability…

 ICD-10

 ICD-10 stands for the International Classification of Diseases, Tenth Revision.
-It is a medical classification list created by the World Health Organization (WHO) to categorize diseases, injuries, symptoms, and other health-related conditions for the purpose of medical coding and billing.…
+It is a standardized system developed by the World Health Organization (WHO) for classifying diseases, injuries, symptoms, and health conditions.
+The system is used by healthcare providers, insurance companies, researchers,…

 Identity Management